-The coast of New England, in general, is a pretty incredible place for a wedding, but Maine weddings are epic.
+The coast of New England is incredible as it is, but Maine weddings are epic.
 North Haven is a tiny island off the coast of Maine, only accessible by boat three times a day.

-Rolling hills, lupine fields, looming fog, lobsters, wellies, ocean inlets, farms, fishermen, sail boats, and cable knit sweaters…
+Rolling hills, lupine fields, dense fog, lobsters, wellies, ocean inlets, farms, fishermen, sail boats, and cable knit sweaters…

-We arrived the day before the wedding on a ferry and were greeted by Tei and Jesse on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.
+We arrived in Maine the day before the wedding on a ferry and were greeted by Olivia and Benedict on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.

 And what Maine wedding would be complete without local oysters?
-The cocktail hour took place in the garden of Tei’s parent's property and the reception continued inside the barn Tei’s father had built.
+The cocktail hour took place in the garden of Olivia's parent's property and the reception continued inside the barn Olivia's father had built.